pezkuwichain/pezkuwi-sdk/bridges/docs/running-relayer.md

 ## Relayers Concurrency

 As it has been said above, we are not compensating cost of transactions that are not **useful**.
-For example, if message `100` has already been delivered from Kusama Bridge Hub to Polkadot Bridge Hub, then another transaction that delivers the same message `100` won't be **useful**.
+For example, if message `100` has already been delivered from Kusama Bridge Hub to Pezkuwi Bridge Hub, then another transaction that delivers the same message `100` won't be **useful**.
 Hence, no compensation to relayer that has submitted that second transaction.